 Most students who aren’t living at home will either move into housing provided by their college or university or find somewhere to rent privately.
 Check the college’s website or prospectus for information on the housing options it provides.

-Very few students are entitled to housing benefit so it’s important to find somewhere that you can afford.
+Very few students are entitled to get help from benefits to pay rent so it’s important to find somewhere that you can afford.
 Have a good look at all the options before you sign any tenancy agreements or contracts.
 Studentpad lists lots of different private housing for students throughout Northern Ireland.

 Halls of residence

 Lots of the colleges and universities in Northern Ireland provide their own student housing in Halls of Residence.
 Many of the units in Halls are reserved for first-year students, students from abroad or people who have particular needs, but it’s worth checking out this option even if you don’t fit into these groups.
 Talk to your student adviser or welfare officer.

 Some Halls are self-catering while others may provide meals and services.
 You’ll normally have a bedroom to yourself with study space but you’ll share common areas like the kitchen, bathrooms and living area with other students.

 When you live in Halls you’re usually a “licensee” rather than a “tenant”.
 This means you don’t have as many rights as a tenant and the college can evict you much more easily.
 You will usually have to sign an agreement which explains what your rights and your responsibilities are.

 Make sure you read and understand your agreement.
 Get advice on any terms you’re not sure about.
 Once you sign it, you’re usually stuck with it and have to live by the terms in the contract.